-The IHP containment system includes a bermed low conductivity soil liner (minimum 12 inches thick with $k \le 1.0 \times 10^{-7}$ cm/sec) covered with a waste rock layer to prevent desiccation of the underlying soil liner.
+The IHP containment system includes a bermed low conductivity soil liner (minimum 12 inches thick with $k \le 1.0 \text{ x } 10^{-7} \text{ cm/sec}$) covered with a waste rock layer to prevent desiccation of the underlying soil liner.
 The IHP includes a sump to collect stormwater and any other water that may drain from the PCS (e.g., water draining from washbay sediment PCS).
 A minimum 2-foot freeboard must be maintained above any fluid surface in the IHP.
 The IHP is divided into individual cells via 3- to 5-foot berms, to facilitate the required segregation and analysis of the PCS by source type.
 The IHP covers a footprint of approximately 94,090 ft2, and has a total capacity of approximately 28,000 cubic yards (yd3) of PCS.

 An EDC for construction of the Washbay PCS Temporary Holding Pad (WTHP) was approved by the Division in October 2015.
 The WTHP is a reinforced concrete drying pad for PCS removed from the adjacent existing Washbay Sump.
 The WTHP measures 60 feet long, 30 feet wide, and up to 8 feet deep.
 The pad includes 8-foot high concrete walls on its north and east sides only, and is sloped downward toward those sides for drainage.
-The north wall of the WTHP is armored with a 1/2-inch thick steel plate for protection against loaders and other heavy equipment that may be used to place and remove PCS from the pad.
+The north wall of the WTHP is armored with a 1⁄2-inch thick steel plate for protection against loaders and other heavy equipment that may be used to place and remove PCS from the pad.
 Along the bottom of the east wall, the base of the WTHP is sealed, via an embedded polyvinyl chloride (PVC) retrofit waterstop and a surface sealant, to the adjacent wall of the existing Washbay Sump.
 PVC waterstops are embedded in all other concrete joints within the WTHP as well.
-Four 1-foot square holes through the bottom of the east wall of the WTHP and placed at the on-site PCS disposal location if the PCS meets screening levels.
+Four 1-foot square holes through the bottom of the east wall of the WTHP allow drainage from PCS on the pad to flow into the Washbay Sump.
+In accordance with the PCS Management Plan, PCS may be removed from the WTHP and placed at the on-site PCS disposal location if the PCS meets screening levels.

 An EDC was approved by the Division in September 2016 to incorporate an additional final disposal location for washbay and maintenance sump sediments located on the External Waste Rock Dump Facility (ExWRDF).
 The ExWRDF is located north-west of the Oxide Heap Leach Facility and contains approximately 93 acres, nearly 48 acres of which are located on private land that have been designated for PCS provisional and final placement.
 Wash bay sump effluent is routed to a collection sump to allow the solids to settle out.
 The residual petroleum remaining on the surface of the water are collected through an oil-water separator or skimmer, accumulated as skimmer sludge, and subsequently recycled for reuse.
 The skimmed water is used as road dust suppression, and any unskimmed water, suspension, sediments, and solids are collected and managed as PCS.
-Screening level analysis and characterization of residual wash bay material meeting site specific screening levels will be transported to the ExWRDF for final placement.
+Screening level analysis and characterization of residual wash bay material at the source of generation is completed, and after characterization, wash bay material meeting site specific screening levels will be transported to the ExWRDF for final placement.